relaycorp/cloud-gateway/environments/README.md

 1. Once the change above is pushed to `main`, go to [Terraform Cloud](https://app.terraform.io/app/Relaycorp/workspaces/cloud-gateway) and apply it.
 1. Create a new Terraform workspace in this directory and push it to `main`.
 This workspace MUST initialise the [`gateway` module](./_modules/gateway).
 You could start by copying an existing workspace.
 1. [Go to GCB](https://console.cloud.google.com/cloud-build/triggers?project=relaycorp-cloud-gateway) and run the trigger for the new environment.

-   - If the build fails because the MongoDB Atlas connection URL is unset, that's most likely due to the VPC peering connection not being ready.
-This is usually done quickly, but it may take a while sometimes.
-Go to MongoDB Atlas and wait until the peering connection is available.
-Then go to Terraform Cloud and trigger another run.
-Finally, run the GCB trigger again.
+   The first build might fail if the MongoDB Atlas VPC peering connection isn't ready (the connection string won't be available).
+If this happens:
+   1. Go to MongoDB Atlas and wait until the peering connection is available.
+   1. Run `terraform refresh`, or go to [Terraform Cloud](https://app.terraform.io/app/Relaycorp/workspaces/cloud-gateway) and trigger another run.
+   1. Run the GCB trigger again.
 1. Configure CI by registering the new environment in [`cloud-oss`](https://github.com/relaycorp/cloud-oss/blob/main/cloud.tf).

 ## Deprovision an environment